Skip to main content

 Keep separate codebases if:

-→ Web and mobile are very different products
+→ Web and mobile are fundamentally different products

 → Different teams own each platform